Sung-Huan/ANNOgesic/docs/source/subcommands.rst

   Staphylococcus_aureus_HG003     1499572 .
 T       TT,TTTTT        43.8525 .

-The example contains "position conflict" and "mutation conflict". as a result, the conflicts will affect the other mutation's positions.
+The example contains "position conflict" and "mutation conflict".
+As a result, the conflicts will affect the other mutation's positions.
 Therefore, it will generate four different fasta files.
 The first two lines are "position conflict", and the last line is "mutation conflict".
 ``$STRAIN_$PROGRAM_seq_reference.csv`` is the index for these four fasta files.